All Resources

 A Final Note on Multivariate Testing and Website Optimization

-Additionally, for folks looking to take the guesswork out of website testing and optimization, Intellimize Continuous ConversionTM incorporates multivariate testing with a layer of machine learning that determines to whom and how often a variation is shown.
+Additionally, for folks looking to take the guesswork out of website testing and optimization, AI Optimize incorporates multivariate testing with a layer of machine learning that determines to whom and how often a variation is shown.
 This technology allows users to test an endless number of variations with speed and precision, maximizing resources and revenue.